iluvjava/Maths/AMATH 581/Runge Kutta.md

 $$f_4 = f(t_n + h, y_n + hf_3)$$

-The gloable of both scheme is gonna be one degree higher, and here is a pretty cool table:
+The global of both scheme is gonna be one degree higher, and here is a pretty cool table:

 ---